yhaddad/CMSDAS-MonoZ-Tutorial-2024/sphinx/source/exercise/Datacards.rst

       :width: 900
       :alt: Alternative text

 An important part of an analysis before running combine is the creation of datacards describing the rates, uncertainties and normalizations for the various processes used in the analysis.
-We have a datacard producer that we run through SWAN that we use for this analysis.
-Unfortunatly, this is a complicated and time-consuming process so we have created the datacards for you directly.
-This section will give a description of the creation of these datacards and then a description to understand them.
+In this section we will describe what a typical datacard looks like and the various components.
+Finally we can run our own datacards and see the limits as described in the following section.

 Mono Z Datacards
 ~~~~~~~~~~~~~~~~